-- A child has limited or no speech that is preventing them from communicating with others. - A child has speech which is difficult for others to understand (difficulty in making different sounds, stammering, stuttering) that has an impact on their learning, social skills and wellbeing. - A child has limited expressive and receptive language that has an impact on their social interaction, learning and daily life. - A child has significant difficulties interacting with others regularly.
-For example, difficulties understanding the non-verbal rules of good communication or using language in different ways to question, clarify or describe things, turn taking or forming positive relationships Children in EYFS and Year 1 will not be added to the SEND list under SLCN unless the difficulties are significant.
-Children need time to develop.

-Children under SALT will not necessarily be added to the SEND register.
+- A pupil/student has limited or no speech that is preventing them from communicating with others. - A pupil/student has speech which is difficult for others to understand (difficulty in making different sounds, stammering, stuttering) that has an impact on their learning, social skills and well-being. - A pupil/student has limited expressive and receptive language that has an impact on their social interaction, learning and daily life. - A pupil/student has significant difficulties interacting with others regularly.
+For example, difficulties understanding the non-verbal rules of good communication or using language in different ways to question, clarify or describe things, turn taking or forming positive relationships - Children in EYFS will not necessarily be added to the SEND list under SLCN unless the difficulties are significant.
+Children need time to develop and will be closely monitored by the teaching team. - Pupils/students under SALT will not necessarily be added to the SEND register.
 It will be dependent on the level of their need and SALT assessment.
-These children will be added to the concerns list.
+These pupils/students will be added to the monitor list.

-Social, Emotional and Mental Health Needs including ADD, ADHD, AD, OD (see glossary) This has to be a clear identified need and not just poor behaviour.
+Social, Emotional and Mental Health Needs including ADD, ADHD, AD, OD (see glossary)

+This has to be a clear identified need and not just poor behaviour.

-- A child has significant emotional or mental health needs such as anxiety/stress, attachment disorder, self - harm, uncontrollable behaviour, OCD, that is affecting their well-being and having an impact on learning. - A child has significant social difficulties in maintaining relationships with peers and adults.
-They act inappropriately when faced with challenge physically and verbally. - A child finds it challenging to participate in whole class/group or unstructured activities due to be an inability to self-regulate and display inappropriate emotional responses, which has an impact on theirs and others learning and well-being.
+- A pupil/student has significant emotional or mental health needs such as anxiety/stress, attachment disorder, self - harm, uncontrollable behaviour, OCD, that is effecting their wellbeing and having an impact on learning. - A pupil/student has significant social difficulties in maintaining relationships with peers and adults.
+They act inappropriately when faced with challenge physically and verbally.

+• A pupil/student finds it challenging to participate in whole class/group or unstructured activities due to be an inability to self-regulate and display inappropriate emotional responses, which has an impact on theirs and others learning and well-being.